pixelkind/iOS-development/docs/swift.md

 ## Structs

 Structs are a value-type.
 You can define properties, methods, subscripts, and initializers in a struct.
 Structs can be _extended_, and they can conform to _protocols_.
+By default, structs are immutable.

 ```Swift
 struct Animal {